 The Chooser of The One: Aslan chooses who enters Narnia (and would be the kings and queens), and picked the children.

 Crystal Dragon Jesus: Averted.
-Aslan actually is Jesus according to C.S.
+Aslan literally is Jesus according to C.S.
 Lewis' answer to a fan letter regarding a conversation near the end of Dawn Treader.
+This in turn means that the so-called "Emperor Beyond the Sea," mentioned as Aslan's father, is the Abrahamic God.

 Cuckoo Nest: The Lady of the Green Kirtle attempts to brainwash the heroes into believing that Narnia was a dream and that her kingdom is the only real world.